Let’s address the elephant in the room.

 I would never tell someone that they must share their story but if you want to, please do.
 If you just want to share it with me, then just share it with me.
 If you want to share it anonymously, share it anonymously.
 If you want to share your story with a picture, video and 32 page photo montage, let's do it!

-Bottom line: If you want to share, no matter how you do it, I know that there are those that want to hear.
-Post a comment below or email your story to info@TallSWAG.com.
+Bottom line: If you want to share, no matter how you do it, I want to hear it.
+Email your story to info@TallSWAG.com.
 I promise I will respect all of your wishes.

 Thanks for listening to my story.
 I can't wait to read yours.
 You are amazing!
 NEVER ever EVER forget it.